kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Linux box requirements](../../content/tweets/august-comms/jackchardwood/morning-after-the-big-reveal.png)](https://x.com/JackChardwood/status/1696073754462265427)

 - Around this time, I was head-hunted by a company called Torus looking for a technical writer.
-I'm totally convinced it's part of the hack.
+I'm convinced it's part of the attack and explain this to the head-hunter.
 The manager is Spanish, from Valencia, and had worked for Polygon.
 I detail this in a [following section](#head-hunted).
 The web3 comment is related to this.

 [![Head hunted](../../content/tweets/august-comms/jackchardwood/head-hunted.png)](https://x.com/JackChardwood/status/1696840825412407430)